 Coverage will vary.
-Basic coverage may or may not cover the following: electrical system, plumbing system, garbage disposal, ductwork, air conditioner, garage door opener, clothes washer, heating system, smoke detectors, and cooktop.
+Basic coverage may or may not cover the following: electrical system, plumbing system, garbage disposal, ductwork, air conditioner, garage door opener, clothes washer, furnace, heating system, smoke detectors, and cooktop.
 So be sure to examine the options to make sure you are covered.

 Often companies will offer optional coverage on systems and appliances like ceiling fan, ice maker, swimming pool, whirlpool, central vacuum, sump pump, septic system and plumbing stoppages.